Why outsourcing is no longer about cost-cutting

 Closer to home

-‘Near-shoring’ accelerates in higher-cost, high-talent labour markets as outsourcing moves into more strategic vs transactional activities.
+‘Near-shoring’ accelerates in higher-cost, high-talent labor markets as outsourcing moves into more strategic vs transactional activities.

 Take IT as an example.
 The shift away from the belief that “cheaper is better” is already taking root in the US and other developed economies for which quality is again the crucial differentiator.

-The US is seen as the world’s most desirable region to expand IT, shows an IAOP research survey, with more service delivery centres being added over the next two years.
-As many routine IT tasks become automated, the global labour pool for IT outsourcing will continue to shrink, and the demand for more highly skilled individuals will rise.
+The US is seen as the world’s most desirable region to expand IT, shows an IAOP research survey, with more service delivery centers being added over the next two years.
+As many routine IT tasks become automated, the global labor pool for IT outsourcing will continue to shrink, and the demand for more highly skilled individuals will rise.

 As overseas outsourcing drops, near-shoring and in-sourcing (i.e. locating the outsource service provider within the client premises) is becoming more prevalent.
-Companies are preferring a more customised solution for their strategic projects, with the added benefits that they are better integrated into their organisation’s culture and better aligned with the customer service proposition.
+Companies are preferring a more customized solution for their strategic projects, with the added benefits that they are better integrated into their organization’s culture and better aligned with the customer service proposition.

-In the financial services sector, organisations are actively marketing on-shoring as a deliberate strategy to positively differentiate their customer service offering.
+In the financial services sector, organizations are actively marketing on-shoring as a deliberate strategy to positively differentiate their customer service offering.

 As such, companies are now seeking near-shore outsourced solutions where costs may be contained, but where high quality talent can be found, and where fewer logistical, cultural and language barriers exist.